Cost of an individual voluntary arrangement

 Do you have to pay for an IVA?

-You do have to pay for an IVA to be set up.
+You usually have to pay for an IVA to be set up.
 This is because an IVA can only be set up by a professional lawyer or accountant, known as an insolvency practitioner (IP).
-The IP will charge a fee.
-IP fees can be high and vary depending on the work involved.
+Their fees can be high and vary depending on the work involved.
 There are no professional or legal guidelines on what IPs should charge but fees are in the region of £5,000 on average.

 How and when do you have to pay?